 Passionate New York art collector Linda Ginsberg is the founder of an elite legal recruiting firm focusing on partners in law firms.
-She tells about supporting starving artists and keeping provocative artwork under the bed!
+She tells us about supporting starving artists and keeping provocative artwork under the bed!

 FAM: The blue color that your apartment is painted in is very striking.
 What provoked this aesthetic decision?

-Linda Ginsberg: In 2001 when I bought my very first apartment of my own, I thought white stood for “rental,” so for me a different color constituted ownership.
-When I told my decorator I wanted a color, he said “Great, what's your favorite color?”
-I said blue, but I can't have a blue apartment.
+Linda Ginsberg: In 2001 when I bought my very first apartment of my own, I thought white stood for “rental”, so for me a different color constituted ownership.
+When I told my decorator I wanted a color, he said “Great, what’s your favorite color?”
+I said blue, but I can’t have a blue apartment.
 And he said: “Why not?
 Make it blue”.
 So I did.
 That was 15 years ago.
-Today I would definitely paint the apartment white but my kids won't let me!
-They identify it as home—and can see when I am home for about a mile away as the blue lights at night are a beacon in the neighborhood.
+Today I would definitely paint the apartment white but my kids won’t let me!
+They identify it as home—and can see when I am home from about a mile away as the blue lights at night are a beacon in the neighborhood.

 When did you start collecting art?

 I first became a collector in 2003, when I started to become successful as a recruiter.